Grahp/Steno-Glossary/README.md

 **Notes**
 - Dictionaries may consist of enumerated [**entries**](#entry), and stored in file formats such as JSON or RTF, or generated on-the-fly by a **programmatic dictionary**.
 - The purpose of a dictionary is to provide the ability to give it an [**outline**](#outline) and it will give you back a [**translation**](#translation).
+- A dictionary provides thee ability to give it an outline, and it will give you back a translation.
 <!-- - **Plover** uses JSON files to represent it's dictionaries.
 For more information about **Plover**'s dictionary format, see [The Plover Wiki](https://plover.wiki/index.php/Dictionary_format). -->
 - Because an [**entry**](#entry)'s job is to fulfill a [**theory rule**](#theory-rule), dictionaries can be thought of as the realization of a [**theory**](#theory).